The sensational Remarkables Road in NZ

-The Remarkables Road is a 13,2km (8.2mi) scenic journey climbing up to the Remarkables ski fields, at an elevation of 1.622m (5,321ft) above the sea level, located in Otago, South Island of New Zealand.
-It’s one of the highest roads in the country.
+The Remarkables is a ski resort at an elevation of 1.622m (5,321ft) above the sea level, located in Otago in the South Island of New Zealand.
+It’s one of the highest roads of the country.

 Can you drive to the Remarkables?